-Number of Weighted Number of

-Shares to be Average Shares

-Issued Upon Exercise Remaining

-Exercise of Price of the Available for

-Outstanding Outstanding Future Issuance

-Options, Options, Under Equity

-Warrants, and Warrants, and Compensation

-Plan Category Rights Rights Plans

-Equity Compensation Plans Approved by Shareholders 1,986,302 \$ 1.30 73,198

-Equity Compensation Plans Not Approved By Shareholders 2,048,697 \$ 0.92 697,970
+Plan Category Number of Shares to be Issued Upon Exercise of Outstanding Options, Warrants, and Rights Weighted Average Exercise Price of the Outstanding Options, Warrants, and Rights Number of Shares Remaining Available for Future Issuance Under Equity Compensation Plans Equity Compensation Plans Approved by Shareholders 1,986,302 \$ 1.30 73,198 Equity Compensation Plans Not Approved By Shareholders 2,048,697 \$ 0.92 697,970

-\We have granted 1,302,030 stock options to certain officers subject to shareholder approval of an amendment of our 2002 Employee Stock Option Plan which made an additional 2,000,000 common shares available under the Plan.
-During August 2009, the Board of Directors approved an additional amendment to the 2002 Employee Stock Option Plan that will make an additional 2,000,000 common shares available under the Plan, but those shares are not reflected in the table.
-We intend to submit both amendments to our shareholders for approval at our next annual meeting.
+^{}We have granted 1,302,030 stock options to certain officers subject to shareholder approval of an amendment of our 2002 Employee Stock Option Plan which made an additional 2,000,000 common shares available under the Plan.
+We intend to submit that amendment to our shareholders for approval at our next annual meeting.
 As of December 31, 2008, we had granted 246,667 warrants and 250,000 stock options to certain consultants for providing services to us, and we had granted 250,000 warrants to an investment banker for arranging a portion of the loans under our Revolving Line of Credit Agreement.